 Get your new home “under contract”

 Once you’ve made an offer on a home and it’s been accepted in writing, you’re now considered to be “under contract” or “in escrow” with that seller.
 A lot happens in this stage, and you’ll be grateful to have your agent (and that you really love the house) once things get rolling.
 Most contractual periods begin with the buyer receiving a checklist of items that need to be done by certain dates.
-The time period between signing the initial contractual agreement all the way to closing on the home typically lasts anywhere from four to eight weeks, and you’ll likely have to-do list items for every single one of those weeks.
-Many of these to-do items are built-in protections for the buyer that allow you to take the necessary steps to learn more about the home you’re buying, and resolve any issues that may come up in a timely manner.
+The period between signing the initial contractual agreement to closing on the home typically lasts anywhere from four to eight weeks, and you’ll likely have to-do list items for every single one of those weeks.
+Many of these to-do items are built-in protections for the buyer that allow you to take the necessary steps to learn more about the home you’re buying, and resolve any issues that may come up promptly.

 Make an earnest money deposit